ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 [Go to top](#table-of-content)

  - Translator settings: [x] Auto accept finished translations
-   - Check this if subsite wants to review a translation before publishing it.
+   - Check this if the site owser wants to review a translation before publishing it.

  - Translator plugin:
    - This is shown for information, please do not change it.